-Each state determines licensing and certification requirements needed to practice architecture.
-Unlike architects, home designers are not required to pass the Architect Registration Examination® (ARE) to receive a professional license.
-Completing ARE, which is administered by the National Council of Architectural Registration Boards, is one of the four steps to a life in architecture.
+Each state determines the licensing and certification requirements needed to practice architecture.
+Unlike architects, home designers are not required to pass the Architect Registration Examination (ARE) to receive a professional license.
+Completing ARE, which is administered by the National Council of Architectural Registration Boards, is one of the key steps to life in architecture.

 The first step to becoming a professional building designer is to set your goal for certification.
 What do you need to do to apply to become certified?

-- Have three letters of verification from professionals in the field of building and design
+- Obtain three letters of verification from professionals in the field of building and design.

-- Have six years of experience — a combination of education (documented course work) and supervised on-the-job training (your supervisor will have to fill out a form)
+- Gain six years of experience — a combination of education (documented course work) and supervised on-the-job training (your supervisor will have to fill out a form).

 Training Before Certification

 When you apply for certification, you will be asked for letters from professionals who can verify your experience.
-Once these are approved, you have 36 months (3 years) to pass all parts of the open book, online exam.
+Once these are approved, you have 36 months (three years) to pass all parts of the open book, online exam.
 You don't have to be perfect — in the past 70% has been a passing grade — but you may have to know a little about subject areas that are not directly related to building, like some architectural history and business administration.
-The exam questions will cover many phases of construction, design, and problem solving.
-You will be permitted to refer to several approved reference books as you take the exam, but just like problem solving on the job, you won't have time to search for answers — you have to know where to look.
+The exam questions will cover many phases of construction, design, and problem-solving.
+You will be permitted to refer to several approved reference books as you take the exam, but just like problem-solving on the job, you won't have time to search for answers — you have to know where to look.